CRM-PRM: Differences and Synergies to Develop your Sales

 CRMs and PRMs are both about building a relationship from a sales perspective, either direct or indirect.
 To put it simply, a CRM is to a Sales Manager as a PRM is to a Partnership Manager.
-At first glance, the two softwares may seem quite similar, but this is only an appearance because their usages are ultimately very different.
+At first glance, the two software may seem quite similar, but this is only an appearance because their usages are ultimately very different.
 The reason is quite simple to understand: You don't manage a customer like you manage a partner.

 A CRM allows you to automate tasks or services around your customers.
 By centralizing data, you can avoid dispersed information and adopt a sales and marketing strategy that is oriented towards customer data.
 With a CRM, sales representatives can prospect, sell, acquire new customers, develop turnover, respond to requests, and report to management.
 A CRM facilitates exchanges between teams (Marketing, Sales, Management, etc.), and is essential in organizing a department on a daily basis.